 Has the business entered into chattel mortgage or hire purchases agreements?
 Is there a debt owed to the tax man for outstanding GST/VAT or pension fund liabilities?
 Is there maybe even a periodic repayment schedule?

-Are you expecting to take more personal drawings out of the business because the you have plans for an overseas family holiday?
+Are you expecting to take more personal drawings out of the business because the you have plans for a family holiday?

 Seasonal Cash Flow in Summary

 In many instances, these can be the things that cause cash flow pain over these peak times and take businesses by surprise.
 The profit forecast may be better than the prior year but failing to take into account increased demands on cash reserves so the impact on the cash position can be significant.